metosin/reitit/README.md

 Middleware can be added with a `:middleware` key, with a vector value of the following:

-1. ring middleware function (`handler -> request -> response`)
+1. ring middleware function `handler -> request -> response`
-2. vector of middleware function (`handler ?args -> request -> response`) and optinally it's args.
+2. vector of middleware function `handler ?args -> request -> response` and optinally it's args.

-Let's define some middleware and a handler:
+A middleware and a handler:

 ```clj
 (defn wrap [handler id]